 Seafood Fried Rice

 Fried rice is the most typical and ideal traditional Chinese cuisine.
 Chinese fried rice is a prehistoric dish that started in Sui dynasty all the way back in 589 – 618 AD.
-It was created mainly to utilise leftover elements of vegetables, meat or seafood from other dishes, resulting in countless number of different versions of fried rice.
-Normally, steamed rice is stir-fried in a wok combined with other ingredients like meat, seafood, eggs and vegetables.
-Typical and famous Chinese fried rice dishes are Yangchow fried rice and Hokkien (Fujian) fried rice.
-Other variations are chicken fried rice, beef fried rice, seafood fried rice, eggs fried rice and vegetarian fried rice.
-In a Chinese restaurant, fried rice is usually served as the final main dish just before desserts in a multicourse Chinese banquet.
+Likewise, they created fried rice mainly to utilise leftover elements of the previous meals.
+Including vegetables, meat or seafood from other dishes, resulting in countless number of different versions of fried rice.
+Normally, they stir-fry steamed rice in a wok combined with other ingredients like meat, seafood, eggs and vegetables.
+There are two typical and famous Chinese fried rice dishes namely Yangchow fried rice and Hokkien (Fujian) fried rice.
+Other variations of fried rice include chicken fried rice, beef fried rice and seafood fried rice.
+Plus eggs fried rice and vegetarian fried rice.
+In a Chinese restaurant, they usually serve fried rice as the final main dish.
+Just before desserts in a multicourse Chinese banquet.

 Seafood Fried Rice